diku-dk/staffeli/README.md

 3. Staffeli SHOULD be fast and easy to extend.
-It is unlikely that Staffeli meets everyone's needs, and so it should have a clear, modular design, allowing for quick and dirty extensions, which over time can grow into stable parts of Staffeli proper.
+It is unlikely that Staffeli meets everyone's needs, and so it should have a clear, modular design, allowing for quick and dirty extensions, which can grow into stable parts of Staffeli proper over time.

 4. Staffeli SHOULD be *fast*, not reloading information that is known (i.e., known to Staffeli users) to not have changed.
 This is to combat Canvas